cleolibrary/CLEO-Redux/docs/en/unsupported.md

 - commands implicitly loading models or textures (such as widgets) [Tracking issue](https://github.com/cleolibrary/CLEO-Redux/issues/12).
 You can circumvent the issue by preloading needed resources, e.g. by calling them in a .CS script first.

 - you can't call the game functions that need references to variables to store the result.
 There is no "take an address of the variable" syntax.
+As a workaround, if the platform permits (e.g. in San Andreas with CLEO 4.4) you can allocate a memory block and pass its address to the function, then read the result from the memory using [Memory.Read](./using-memory.md).